 World-class learning institutions

-With 11 universities, 60 colleges (private and public) and 7 school boards, Greater Montréal offers a wide array of disciplines to study in, whether at the university, college or vocational level.
-The universities in the city enjoy an excellent reputation with more than 200,000 students, including over 35,000 international students.
+With 15 universities and over 100 colleges (private and public), Greater Montréal offers a wide array of disciplines to study in, whether at the university, college or vocational level.
+The universities in the city enjoy an excellent reputation with more than 350,000 students, including 50,000 international students.
 What’s more, with the largest pool of university researchers, the Greater Montréal research hub is one of the most highly funded in Canada.

 Greater Montréal has outstanding study opportunities in various fields.
 Check out the list of Montréal learning institutions where you can study.